Kingston Access Bus (KAB)

 TRIP REQUESTS OUT OF REGULAR SERVICE AREA

 As the City of Kingston is the only municipal government that provides funding to Kingston Access Services (KAS), we limit our “regular service area” to the geographic area of the City of Kingston.
-We do however receive frequent requests for trips to/from areas outside our regular service area.
+We do however receive frequent requests from registered passengers for trips to/from areas outside our regular service area.
 KAS is not obligated to accommodate trip requests outside the regular service area.
 However such requests will be evaluated based on the following criteria:

 TIPS on using the Kingston Access Bus:

 Individuals with disabilities who visit Kingston may use Kingston Access Bus service for 14 days each calendar year.
 Individuals must be registered with a paratransit provider where you live OR meet KAS eligibility criteria (please note that an assessment may be required).
 Please call Kingston Access Services in advance of your visit at (613) 542-2512 to set up this temporary service.
 Persons requiring service for periods in excess of 14 days per calendar year MUST register with Kingston Access Services.
 All visitor trips utilizing KAB services must be within City of Kingston limits.

 Permanent bookings are available for those who travel on a regular pre-determined basis to/from the same destination at the same time.
 Approximately 52% of all trips completed by Kingston Access Services are permanent bookings.
 The following rules apply: